In 1976, Willi Koeppen, celebrity chef and owner of ‘The Cuckoo’, disappears without a trace. The case has never been solved.

 A ‘smorgasbord’ is a traditional Swedish style of food, popular across Europe.

-It involves many dishes, including hot and cold items, cold cuts of meat, fish, and preserves, laid out as a self-service buffet.
+Many dishes are presented, including cold cuts of meat, fish, salads, and preserves, laid out as a self-service buffet.
 The Koeppens were familiar with smorgasbord style eating from their time in Europe, it is particularly popular in Germany, but it was largely unknown in Australia.

 ‘The Cuckoo’ would become Australia’s first smorgasbord restaurant.